Nanohenry10-9/8-bit-CPU-Visualisation-tool/README.md

-# 8-bit CPU Visualization tool
+# 8-bit CPU visualisation tool
 Tool for visualising and teaching the inner workings of a simple 8-bit processor.

 To run this, you need to install [Processing 3](http://processing.org), make sure the `cpu_visualisation` directory contains the `data` directory and the `cpu_visualisation.pde` file and then run the `.pde` file from the Processing IDE.